 The general laws determining manufacturer liability are the Civil Code,2 the Law on Protection of Consumer Rights (the Consumer Protection Law),3 and the Law on Liability for Damage Caused by Product Defect.4 Specific laws regulate matters connected with certain types of products.
-Food product matters are regulated by the Law on Quality and Safety of Food Products (as amended),5 while issues connected with medicines are governed by the Law on Medicines (as amended).6 Non-food product issues are regulated by the Law on State Market Supervision and Control over Non-Food Products7 and the Law on General Safety of Non-Food Products.8
+Food product matters are regulated by the Law on Main Principles and Requirements to the Safety and Quality of Food Products (as amended),5 while issues connected with medicines

-1 For the purpose of this chapter, any reference to manufacturer will include reference to seller, unless manufacturer and seller are specified separately.
+1 For the purpose of this chapter, any reference to the manufacturer will include reference to the seller, unless the manufacturer and seller are specified separately.